 Parishioners who prepared food for funerals pooled their techniques and recipes to develop the ideal pie, and the recipe is still served in the church today.
 Cooks combine ground pork tenderloin, bread crumbs, onions, and spices to prepare the filling, then bake it inside a tender, buttery crust.
-Interested parties can acquire one of Our Lady of Lourdes’ handmade meat pies during the week at the Parish House between 8:30 a.m. and 4:30 p.m. or on Sundays after the 8:30 a.m. or 11:00 a.m.
+Interested parties can acquire one of Our Lady of Lourdes’ handmade meat pies during the week by ringing the doorbell at the Parish House between 8:30 a.m. and 4:30 p.m. or on Sundays after the 8:30 a.m. or 11:00 a.m.
 Mass.
 One pie feeds between six and eight people and costs $20.

 Need to Know

 Interested in making your own French meat pie at Our Lady of Lourdes Church?
 Check the website for upcoming pie bake dates.
 If you simply want to purchase a frozen pie, a volunteer will sell you one at the Parish House.

 Where to Try It